oauth2-proxy/oauth2-proxy/README.md

    --client-secret=...
 ```

-## Environment variables

-The environment variables `google_auth_client_id`, `google_auth_secret` and `google_auth_cookie_secret` can be used in place of the corresponding command-line arguments.

 ## Endpoint Documentation

 Google Auth Proxy responds directly to the following endpoints.
-All other endpoints will be authenticated.
+All other endpoints will be proxied upstream when authenticated.

 * /ping - returns an 200 OK response
 * /oauth2/sign_in - the login page, which also doubles as a sign out page (it clears cookies)